its0xRay/Javascript-basics/README.md

 JS is a dynamic language so array length and type of objects can change Array can have multiple types of data unlike other languages

+---
+Script is added towards the end of the HTML body so that HTML renders first while the intensive js file gets rendered next